harrymayr/EMS-iRT-ESP/README.md

 This fork is based on proddys and victor-mo work on EMS und iRT gateways.
 Both are not longer maintaint for the ESP8266, so I decided to learn a little and merge both capabilitys to one project and also extend the cababilitys of the software.

-Please chack out the project pages of proddy's page <https://github.com/emsesp/EMS-ESP> and the [ReadMe](https://github.com/emsesp/EMS-ESP#readme) and also Victor-Mo's page <https://github.com/Victor-Mo/IRT-ESP> and [ReadMe](https://github.com/Victor-Mo/IRT-ESP#readme).
+Please check out the project pages of proddy <https://github.com/emsesp/EMS-ESP> and his [ReadMe](https://github.com/emsesp/EMS-ESP#readme) and also Victor-Mo's page <https://github.com/Victor-Mo/IRT-ESP> and [ReadMe](https://github.com/Victor-Mo/IRT-ESP#readme).

 **EMS/iRT-ESP** is an open-source firmware for the Espressif ESP8266 and ESP32 microcontroller that communicates with **EMS** (Energy Management System) and iRT-bus based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.